wongzc/learning-notes/Notes/Redis/Redis-function.md

                 - when redis visited key: it decay logc, then add up value to logc
                 - `lfu-decay-time` to control logc decay speed, larger, decay slower
                 - `lfu-log-factor` to control logc increment, larger, slower
+3. Transaction
+    - run by start with `MULTI` command... `EXEC`
+    - does not roll back when failed
+    - run in order and sequential, other cannot insert command between this run
+    - data can be modifed by other before and after start
+    - so may use `WATCH` to watch key before start